eddie-energy/eddie/region-connectors/region-connector-aiida/README.md

 a new permission.
 The region connector sends a response with all the necessary information that AIIDA requires to start the data sharing.
 This information is displayed to the customer, and they will enter it in AIIDA.
-When the customer grants the permission, their AIIDA instance will send data and status messages to separate topics on the Kafka broker.
+When the customer grants the permission, their AIIDA instance will send data and status messages to separate topics on the MQTT broker.

-All messages are sent directly from AIIDA to the Kafka broker, nothing is routed through this region connector (RC) and there is no direct communication between this RC and any AIIDA instance.
+All messages are sent directly from AIIDA to the MQTT broker, nothing is routed through this region connector (RC).

 This RC also subscribes to the status message topic and updates the internal status of a permission when such a message is received.